certbot/certbot/docs/using.rst

 - copy and paste ``letsencrypt --version`` output
 - your operating system, including specific version
 - specify which installation_ method you've chosen

+.. rubric:: Footnotes

+.. [#venv] By using this virtualized Python enviroment (`virtualenv
+           <https://virtualenv.pypa.io>`_) we don't pollute the main
+           OS space with packages from PyPI!